-Employee options vest over three years with a third vesting ratably each year, partially on issuance and partially over the following 24 month period, or if there is a change of control, and expire on the tenth anniversary date of the grant.
+Employee options vest over three years with a third vesting ratably each year, partially on issuance and partially over the following 24 month period, or if there is a change in control, and expire on the tenth anniversary date of the grant.
 Vesting accelerates in the event of a change of control.
 Options granted to Non-Executive Directors and one Executive vest partially on issuance and will vest partially one to two years later.
 The remaining Non-Executive Director options expired at the end of 2016 on the five year anniversary date of the grant.

 As discussed in Note 2, the Company uses the Black Scholes valuation model to measure the fair value of options granted.
 The Company's expected volatility is calculated as the historical volatility of the Company's stock over a period equal to the expected term of the awards.
 The expected terms of options are calculated using the weighted average vesting period and the contractual term of the options.
 The risk free interest rate is based on a blended average yield of two and five year United States Treasury Bills at the time of grant.
-The assumptions used in the Black Scholes option pricing model for options granted in 2019 and 2018 were as follows:
+The assumptions used in the Black Scholes option pricing model for options granted in 2019 were as follows:

-Number of Options Granted Grant Date Risk-free Interest Rate Expected Term Volatility Exercise Price Fair Value Per Option 2018 150,000 30/11/2018 2.90% 5.72 years 53.00% \$3.03 \$1.57 2019 10,000 28/02/2019 2.58% 6 years 72.00% \$3.20 \$2.08 50,000 04/11/2019 1.65% 6 years 76.00% \$0.68 \$0.45
+Number of Options Granted Grant Date Risk- Free Interest Rate Expected Term Volatility Exercise Price Fair Value Per Option 2019 10,000 28/02/2019 2.58% 6 years 72.00% \$3.20 \$2.08 50,000 04/11/2019 1.65% 6 years 76.00% \$0.68 \$0.45